cptsubtxt/learn-kubernetes/docs/01-provision.md

 For Windows we follow the infos presented under [Generate SSH Keys in Windows]

-For *ix Systems we issue the follow the tutorials [Generate SSH Keys with ssh-gen] with a Name for example an Emailaddress or a Label for later steps
+For *ix Systems we make use of the steps presented under [Generate SSH Keys with ssh-gen] with a Name for example an Emailaddress or a Label for later steps

 e.g.